Osaka Right Now

 -

-Where can I eat late at night in Osaka?
+Where can you eat late at night in Osaka?

 -